pipphxntom/Aeonark_RFP/README.md

 ## Deployment

-This application is optimized for Replit deployment but can be deployed anywhere that supports Node.js and PostgreSQL.
+This application can be deployed anywhere that supports Node.js and PostgreSQL.

 ## Support